Ochsenkopf (Fichtel Mountains): Ochsenkopf lifts

 The Ochsenkopf summit is served by two chairlifts built by the Italian cable car manufacturer, Leitner, from Sterzing.
 In winter they serve the skiing area on the mountain.

 Ochsenkopf North Chairlift

-The Ochsenkopf North Chairlift (Seilbahn Ochsenkopf-Nord) is a detachable double chairlift with weather shield (2-CLD/B), that runs from Bischofsgrün in the Fichtelgebirge mountains in Germany to the summit of the Ochsenkopf.
+The Ochsenkopf North Chairlift (Seilbahn Ochsenkopf-Nord) is a detachable double chairlift with weather shield (2-CLD/B), that runs from Bischofsgrün in the Fichtel Mountains in Germany to the summit of the Ochsenkopf.
 It was built in 1991.

 In summer there is a sommerrodelbahn (dry toboggan run) on the mountain which is accessible from the middle station of the chairlift.

 Ochsenkopf South Chairlift

-The Ochsenkopf South Chairlift (Seilbahn Ochsenkopf-Süd) is a detachable double chairlift with weather shield (2-CLD/B), that runs from Warmensteinach in the Fichtelgebirge mountains in Germany to the summit of the Ochsenkopf.
+The Ochsenkopf South Chairlift (Seilbahn Ochsenkopf-Süd) is a detachable double chairlift with weather shield (2-CLD/B), that runs from Warmensteinach in the Fichtel Mountains in Germany to the summit of the Ochsenkopf.
 It was built in 1997.

 In summer cyclists can transport their bicycles to the summit on the lift and bike down the mountain bike single track route below the chairlift.